tan-duong/blueprints/packages/botics-cli/docs/quick-start/getting-started.md

 ...
 ```

-The `ignite new` command will ask you if you’d like to add several different plugins.
+The `botics new` command will ask you if you’d like to add several different plugins.
 We recommend you use these plugins that ship with Ignite CLI.
 This way, your new Ignite CLI project will be a playground to learn about React Native and best practices.

 After Ignite CLI creates your project, navigate into the project’s directory and start the application with the following commands: